mongodb/specifications/source/change-streams/change-streams.rst

   network error)

-- *any* server error response from a getMore command excluding those containing the error label `NonRetryableChangeStreamError` and those containing the following error codes
+- *any* server error response from a getMore command excluding those containing the error label `NonResumableChangeStreamError` and those containing the following error codes

   .. list-table::